DevExpress-Examples/winforms-dashboard-custom-aggregates-client-mode/Readme.md

 # Dashboard for WinForms - How to Aggregate Data by String Concatenation

-This example shows how to use string concatenation to aggregate data in a client mode.
+This example shows how to use string concatenation to aggregate data in client mode.

 <!-- default file list -->
 ## Files to Look At